inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

     1, 2
 ```

-To perform a group by operation, the data needs to be restuctured so that each row is represented as a tuple where the first element is the key (corresponding to the group by values) and the second element is a tuple or list containing the rest of the values in the row.
+To perform a group by operation, the data needs to be restructured so that each row is represented as a tuple where the first element is the key (corresponding to the group by values), and the second element is a tuple or list containing the rest of the values in the row.
 Once the data is appropriately structured, aggregations can be applied to compute summaries or statistics within each group.

 ```python
 def prepare_for_grouping(row):